 Mr McBride believed in the value of education for progress and encouraged Indigenous people to get a good education.
-This Bursary provides the opportunity for one Indigenous tertiary student studying in any field at a Queensland higher education institution to continue Mr McBride's legacy through a one-off grant of $5,000 to assist with study expenses.
+This bursary provides the opportunity for 1 Indigenous tertiary student studying in any field at an eligible Queensland higher education institution to continue Mr McBride's legacy through a one-off grant of $5,000 to assist with study expenses.

 The successful candidate will receive a one-off payment of $5,000 to assist with study-related expenses such as a computer, text books or stationery.

-To be eligible to apply for this Bursary, candidates must:
+To be eligible to apply for this bursary, candidates must provide:

-- Provide written evidence of being recognised as a member of an Aboriginal or Torres Strait Islander community
+- written evidence of being recognised as a member of an Aboriginal and/or Torres Strait Islander community

-- Provide evidence of having completed (or will soon complete) first or second year of study in any field at a Queensland higher education institution in the current calendar year (i.e. 2019).
+- evidence of having completed (or will soon complete) first or second year of study in any field at an eligible Queensland higher education institution in the current calendar year (i.e. 2019).